 4. Go stargazing – camping activities for teens

+Teenagers camping in the remote wilderness could disconnect from technology and explore nature in its purest form.
 Camping can be a fun opportunity to see the stars, especially if you live in a city and don’t typically have access to them due to light pollution.
 Bring a guidebook or app to chart constellations with your teens.

 There are so many teaching opportunities here.
 For instance, you can show them how to find the North Star or use the constellations to orient themselves if they get lost.